 The Office of Attorney Regulation Counsel represents the Board of Law Examiners Inquiry Panel in formal hearings.
 See C.R.C.P.
 201.10.
 If an inquiry panel of the Board of Law Examiners finds probable cause to believe that an applicant for admission to the Colorado Bar is mentally unstable or ethically or morally unfit for admission, the applicant may request a formal hearing.
 A formal hearing proceeds much like an attorney discipline matter.
 Trial counsel conducts an investigation and engages in discovery with the applicant.
-In 2003, one formal stipulation was filed before a hearing panel of the Board of Law Examiners.
-See Table 28.
+In 2005, no formal trials were held and no cases were closed out.
+See Table 29.